About our environmental goals

-Since 2002 we've published our performance in separate environmental reports.
-In 2008 we became certified to the standard for environmental management called ISO 14001.
+In 2008 we became certified to the environmental management standard ISO 14001 and have upheld this certification every year since.
 Most recently, we moved our head office to a bespoke designed building - The Living Planet Centre - which was awarded a top rating of 'Outstanding' by BREEAM; an internationally recognised environmental assessment for buildings.

 We promote sustainable commuting by providing cycling facilities, loans for rail and bus season tickets and a platform for finding people to car share with.
 Moving our HQ to the Living Planet Centre increased train commuting from 21% to 56%.
 There's no free car parking at any of our sites.

 We’re committed to running our buildings as efficiently as possible, ensuring we minimise energy use without negatively affecting our operations.

 We monitor our energy consumption and assess factors like weather and staff occupancy to check our usage is normal.
 In our smaller offices in Scotland and Wales we purchase electricity from renewable energy suppliers and share knowledge and information with other tenants about how to make operations more environmentally friendly.

 At the Living Planet Centre there are 410 solar panels which provide us with around 15% of our energy needs.
 The rest of our electricity comes from a local combined heat and power network; a more efficient and lower carbon source of electricity than the national grid.
 Any electricity our solar panels produce which we can't use is fed back into this network.

 Instead of sourcing heat externally and using air conditioning, we use a more energy efficient ground source heat pump for heating and cooling.
 We also use natural ventilation during warmer months by opening windows and doors.
 The Living Planet Centre produces nearly 25% less CO2 per m2 than our previous HQ.